-In order to ensure that the Company's internal control over financial reporting is effective, management regularly assesses such controls and did so most recently as of September 30, 2018.
+In order to ensure that the Company's internal control over financial reporting is effective, management regularly assesses such controls and did so most recently as of September 30, 2019.
 This assessment was based on criteria for effective internal control over financial reporting described in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management believes the Company maintained effective internal control over financial reporting as of September 30, 2018.
-The effectiveness of our internal control over financial reporting as of September 30, 2018 has been audited by Moore Stephens Lovelace, P.A., an independent registered public accounting firm, as stated in their report that is included herein.
+Based on this assessment, management believes the Company maintained effective internal control over financial reporting as of September 30, 2019 has been audited by Moore Stephens Lovelace, P.A., an independent registered public accounting firm, as stated in their report that is included herein.